galongoria/factiva/README.md

 chrome.exe --remote-debugging-port=9222 --user-data-dir="C:\Users\bevo_longhorn\step4_directory\localhost"
 ```

-Depending on the command that worked for you in this step
+Depending on the command that worked for you in Step 3

 ## Setup – Mac Users